M1l0d/CI-DD2480-Group13/README.md

 private void deleteRepository()
 ```
 The method is used to recursively delete the cloned repository directory after the CI job is done.
 This is done to avoid clutter and accumulation of unnecessary files.

+## Build history
+Recent build history can be acessed through this [url](https://normal-full-glider.ngrok-free.app/)